Lupus is chronic and complex, and is often difficult to diagnose.

 To diagnose lupus, a doctor should be able to find physical or laboratory evidence of the condition, such as swelling of joints, protein in the urine, fluid around the lungs or heart, or a skin biopsy (test of a sample) that shows evidence of the disease.
 The doctor also will look at a person’s medical history and special tests to rule out other diseases.

 Other Types of Lupus

-The term “lupus” usually refers to “systemic lupus erythematosus” (S.L.E.), but there are in fact other types of lupus, this is only one type of lupus.
+The term “lupus” usually refers to “systemic lupus erythematosus” (S.L.E.), but this is only one type of lupus.
 Other types of lupus are cutaneous or “skin” lupus erythematosus, which mainly affects the skin—not the rest of the body.

 Unlike systemic lupus, cutaneous lupus does not threaten the health of other organs and tissues in the body.
 And although it’s clearly a concern, it’s not that common for cutaneous lupus to turn into systemic lupus.
 A type of cutaneous lupus called “discoid” lupus involves potentially scarring sores with inflammation, typically on the face, scalp, and ears.
 These lesions can scar.

 “Drug-induced lupus” is triggered by the use of certain medicines.
 It usually goes away once the triggering medicines are stopped.
 Symptoms of this form of lupus are often relatively mild.

 Doctors use the American College of Rheumatology's “Eleven Criteria of Lupus” to help make—or exclude—a diagnosis of lupus.

 Typically, four or more of the following criteria must be present to make a diagnosis of systemic lupus.

 The “Eleven Criteria”